WolfoIsBestWolf/ror2-WolfFixes/mod_WolfoFixes/README.md

 ## Visual
 Adds various missing item displays :
+- Elite Displays for XI Constructs, Mithrix.
 - Perfected Elite Displays for all Monsters
-- Elite Displays for XI Construct, Mithrix.
 - Fuel Array Display for Engineer Turrets.

 Fixes some monsters not slowly appearing during their spawn animation: